samaradel/www_threefold/www.gig.tech/content/blog/time_for_change.md

 Together with our partners we are building the edge cloud, using the software components that are made available by GIG.
 Edge computing which is realized through

-* serverless and stateless computing based on [Zero-OS](https://github.com/zero-os) - most lightweith operating system to run a computer grid
+* serverless and stateless computing based on [Zero-OS](https://github.com/zero-os) - most lightweight operating system to run a computer grid
 * artificial intelligence based on [Jumpscale](https://github.com/jumpscale) - autonomous agents delivering a reliable and high-available cloud
 * blockchain technology based in [Rivine](https://github.com/rivine) and [Itsyou.online](https://github.com/itsyouonline) - for a secure access to a neutral grid of capacity.